• About Us

 The Temple is renowned for the huge and majestic statue of Nandi (bull) built at the entrance.
 It houses not one but three temples in total, each one dedicated to Arunachaleshwar, Uma Maheshwar and Bhoga Nandeeshwar.
 These three forms of Shiva represent his youth, marriage and renunciation

-The temples are exquisitely built, with monolithic stone pillars that are adorned and sculpted with divine deities.
-The magnificent concept to design the intricate pillars makes it very hard for one to leave the temple.
+The temples are exquisitely built, with monolithic stone pillars adorned and sculpted with divine deities.
+The magnificent concept of designing the intricate pillars makes it very hard for one to leave the temple.
 It is an architectural masterpiece indeed.

 Amrita Sarovar